Sphere Valued Noise Stability and Quantum MAX-CUT Hardness: Abstract

 \section{Abstract}

 We prove a vector-valued inequality for the Gaussian noise stability (i.e. we prove a vector-valued Borell inequality) for Euclidean functions taking values in the two-dimensional sphere, for all correlation parameters at most $1/10$ in absolute value.
 This inequality was conjectured (for all correlation parameters at most $1$ in absolute value) by Hwang, Neeman, Parekh, Thompson and Wright.
 Such an inequality is needed to prove sharp computational hardness of the product state Quantum MAX-CUT problem, assuming the Unique Games Conjecture.
+In fact, assuming the Unique Games Conjecture, we show that the product state of Quantum MAX-CUT is NP-hard to approximate within a multiplicative factor of $.9859$.
+In contrast, a polynomial time algorithm is known with approximation factor $.956\ldots$.